 This article, entitled “Rate-capping – Open up the second front” was published in 1985 in Labour Briefing magazine – when John McDonnell was Deputy Leader of the Greater London Council.
 GLC Leader Ken Livingstone sacked McDonnell as part of his rapprochement with the Labour right on the GLC, backing down from confrontation with Thatcher.
-Thanks to Simon Hannah for finding this.
+Thanks to our editor Simon Hannah for finding this.

 The miners’ strike is now in its most critical stage.
 After more than 11 months of struggle striking NUM members and their families are experiencing extreme hardship.
 The Coal Board, assisted by the media, is trying to undermine the determination of the strikers by massively exaggerating the return to work figures and refusing to negotiate on any terms acceptable to the union.
 Despite the failure of the Labour leadership to give firm support for the strike, the party’s rank and file members in areas like London have firmly backed the strikers in terms financial support and by joining picket lines.
 Now the Labour Party in London can make its most vital contribution to the dispute by opening up a second front against the Government on rate-capping.